cloudevents/spec/discovery/spec.md

 ##### epoch

 - Type: `Unsigned 32-bit Integer`
-- Description: The Discovery Endpoint's epoch value for this Service Entry.
+- Description: The Discovery Endpoint's `epoch` value for this Service Entry.
   This specification does not mandate any particular semantic meaning to the value used.
 For example, implementations are free to use a value that represents a timestamp or could choose to simply use a monotonically increasing number.
 The only requirement is that the value MUST always increase each time the Service Entry is updated.
-This allows for a quick integer comparision to determine which version of this Service Entry is the latest - meaning, the one with the larger integer value.
+This allows for a quick integer comparision to determine which version of this Service Entry is the latest - meaning, the one with the largest integer value.

 - Constraints:
   - REQUIRED in responses from the Discovery Endpoint.